Wind power in Hawaii: Potential

 Hawaii has the potential to install 3,000 MW of wind power, capable of generating 12,000 GWh/year with 80 meter hub heights operating at 30% capacity factor or more.
-Hawaii used 9,962 GWh in 2011, so Hawaii has the potential to generate all electricity used in the state from wind and solar power.
-In addition, Hawaii has the potential to generate 2,800,000 GWh/year from offshore wind power.
-Authorities approved feasibility in 2016 for 3 companies looking at floating wind turbines up to 400 MW.
+Hawaii used 9,962 GWh in 2011, so it has the potential to generate all electricity used in the state from wind and solar power.
+In addition, the state has the potential to generate 2,800,000 GWh/year from offshore wind power.
+Authorities approved feasibility in 2016 for three companies looking at floating wind turbines up to 400 MW.